lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 <details>
 <summary markdown="span">
-Here are a few more examples
+Here are a few more examples (that start out as closed)
 </summary>
 <div>
 Hey!